YogPandya12/kdiff/docs/usage.md

 ## 📖 Command Reference

-### 1. `kdiff compare`
+### 1. `kdelta compare`
 **Check the differences between two local YAML files.**

 #### 💡 Use Case
 You have a `deployment.yaml` and a `deployment-new.yaml`.
 You want to know exactly what changed before you commit the new version.
-Standard `diff` shows you raw text, but `kdiff` shows you semantic changes.
+Standard `diff` shows you raw text, but `kdelta` shows you semantic changes.

 #### 🛡️ How it Helps
 *   **Visual Clarity**: Instantly spot if you accidentally changed a port number or an environment variable.